Life At RIT

 Special Interest Houses

 Lifestyle floors offer students the opportunity to live on a floor that fosters a preferred environment or interest.
-These floors include: substance-free; intensified study; study abroad; wellness lifestyle; and gender inclusive.
+These floors include: Gender-inclusive; All male/All female; Honors; University Exploration; and Mainstream floors where both deaf/hard-of-hearing and hearing students live together.

 For many students, moving away for college is the first time they will have to share a room.
 This can be challenging enough, but sharing space with a stranger can make it tougher.
 At RIT, all students, even incoming first-year students, get to select their preferred roommates.
-Incoming students moving into residences halls can read this guide on selecting rooms and roommates.
+Incoming students moving into residences halls can read this guide to request a roommate.
 If your student plans to move into non-RIT housing, the Center for Campus Life has information for commuters, including finding roommates.

 Here are some tips to discuss with your student about selecting a roommate: